Dr. Yuksel Yurttas

 Distraction (Lengthening) and Physiotherapy Phase: The Distraction phase is when the lengthening of the bone occurs, this process takes between 60 days for 6 cm and 80 days for 8 cm (1mm/day).
 During this phase, patients will also receive physiotherapy to help maintain muscle strength and mobility.

 External Fixator Removal (only in the LON Method): After the LON method distraction phase is completed and the desired height is achieved, patients will have their external fixators removed.
-These fixators are typically removed 1-2 weeks after the distraction phase is completed.
+These fixators are typically removed within 1-2 weeks after the distraction phase is completed.
 Following the removal, patients can start walking with a walker the day after the surgery and return home to continue recovery.

 Returning to Work and Daily Activities: 4-5 months after surgery, patients can return to their normal activities, including work and daily routines.
 Patients can also start walking normally and perform light sports.